Sage-Bionetworks/JHU-biobank/README.md

 We've created containers for both R and Python users.
 You can find instructions on running these containers and following the data demos below.
 If you like, you can also use these containers as a basis for creating your own Docker containers during the hackathon so that others can reproduce your analyses.

-### Prerequisites

-These instructions assume that you:
-* have registered for a [Synapse account](https://www.synapse.org/#!RegisterAccount:0)
-* have followed the [Getting Samples and Data](https://www.synapse.org/#!Synapse:syn4939902/wiki/593715) instructions on Synapse.
-* have [installed Docker Community Edition](https://docs.docker.com/v17.12/install/) and that the docker service is running on your machine
-* are running a Unix-based OS, such as Ubuntu or Mac.
-These instructions have not been tested on Windows-based platforms.
-If you are using Google Cloud Platform, please see the [Google Cloud Docker instructions](#google-cloud).

 ### RStudio Docker Image (Local)